johnthedebs/basicproject/README.md

  * The Django admin is enabled with autodiscover
  * Django's staticfiles is installed and set up
  * The django-debug-toolbar app is installed and set up (but disabled by default)
- * An apps/ directory is set up for your apps
  * An index page is set up (with the latest jQuery and jQueryUI)
- * A few common Django apps are included
+ * Several common Django apps are included
  * A basic Compass project is set up
- * Rename project directory without configuration (useful for deployment!)
+ * You can rename the project directory without configuration